Lillian Nakate: Beginnings

 In 2011, she went back into the private sector as the Resident Engineer for Bestway General Contractors, an international construction company with operations in Uganda.
 In 2012, she relocated to Parrot 50 Uganda Limited, serving as the Director responsible for engineering, until 2016.
 During the same time frame she concurrently served as Consultant Civil Engineer at UB Consulting Engineers Limited, an indigenous professional consulting engineering firm.

 Political career

 In 2016, Nakate joined elective Ugandan politics by contesting for the Luweero District Women's Constituency, on the National Resistance Movement political party.
 She was elected, defeating Brenda Nabukenya of the Democratic Party (Uganda).
 In the 10th Parliament, Nakate is a member of the parliamentary committee on science and technology and is the deputy chairperson of the parliamentary committee on physical infrastructure.

-Family
+Personal life

 Lillian Nakate is a married mother of three, including a set of twins, born circa 2007 and a sibling, born one year later.